 Read more: Major Challenges to Insurance Industry

 Jubilee Life Insurance was incorporated in Pakistan on June 29, 1995.
-The company is engaged in life and non-life insurance, carrying on non-participating business.
-It has units including: Individual life unit, conventional business, accident and health, overseas group life and health business as well as window Takaful operations.
+The company is engaged in life and non-life insurance, carrying on a non-participating business.
+It has units including Individual life unit, conventional business, accident and health, overseas group life and health business as well as window Takaful operations.

 The United Insurance was established in 1959.
 UIC currently operates more than 100 branches all over Pakistan.
 UIC does general business including group health insurance, travel insurance (health), travel bonds & guarantees, livestock, and crop insurance.